Joaopmoliveira/CuranSDK/README.md

 proper functioning is supplied.

-Curan is a medical viewer, developed by IST, with contribution from Jo�o Oliveira (more to come?).
+Curan is a medical viewer, developed by IST, with contribution from the contribution list and the end of the file.
 The library provides interfaces which simplify the implementation of medical demos with real time capabilities.